seanwo/how-to/vhs/vhs.md

 ## Adding Language Metadata

-If your video is in English apply, the this metadata:
+If your video is in English, apply this metadata:
 ```console
 ffmpeg -i assembled.mp4 -c copy -metadata:s:a:0 language=eng assembled.eng.mp4
 ```
 ## Adding Chapter Metadata

-Adding chapter metadata is great for players that support and if you are going to burn them physical media.
+Adding chapter metadata is great for players that support it and if you are going to burn them physical media.

-Using a video player that shows the time index during playback record all timestamps where you want chapters.
+Using a video player that shows the time index during playback and make note of all timestamps where you want chapters.

 ```console
 ffmpeg -i assembled.eng.mp4 -i my.metadata -map_metadata 1 -codec copy remastered.mp4